josecv/termrequester/README.md

 ===========================

 This service is designed to request that new phenotypes be added to the HPO and give a handle to requested phenotypes whilst they're being considered for inclusion.
+Each request is posted to the Github repo via Github API in a form of a separate issue that will be automatically tagged as “autorequested” tag and `SUBMITTED` status.
+Decisions may be made regarding the inclusion/exclusion of the submitted term via follow-up manual review, which should be done by editing the payload of the ticket, i.e. applying one of the available tags.

 REST API
 ========